tarzanzito/SendMagicPacket-WOL/README.md

-# SendMagicPack
+# SendMagicPacket
-Send MagicPack to Wakeup On Lan
+Send MagicPacket to Wakeup On Lan